-Maddocks has a large compliance and enforcement team of more than 12 dedicated lawyers, headed by three partners, Bronwyn Weir, John Rantino and Prue Burns.
+Maddocks has a large compliance and enforcement team of more than 12 dedicated lawyers, headed by two partners John Rantino and Prue Burns.

 The team has an extensive understanding of, and experience in, prosecutorial duties and discretion and is very conscious of the model litigant obligations of government clients and of prosecution-related policies.

 We regularly conduct prosecutions ranging from highly complex and politically sensitive matters through to high-volume matters.
 Our breadth of experience in prosecutions and enforcement allows us to offer highly developed, thorough and efficient systems for matter management.

 Together, our lead partners have close to 50 years’ experience in this area, appearing in more than 1000 prosecutions.